-Rights Students have a right to wear stylish glothes of their choice as long as these clothes of their choice as long as those clothes are appropriate for school, are not dangerous to health and safety, and do not create a substantial and material disruption of the school.
+Rights Responsibilities Students have a right to wear stylish clothes Students have a responsibility to dress neatly of their choice as long as those clothes are and appropriately, to be clean and well

+appropriate for school, are not dangerous to groomed.

+health and safety, and do not create a

+substantial and material disruption of the

+school.